Open Accessibility Menu

 • Permanent pacemaker implant

-• Need for frequent respiratory therapy services
+• Respiratory compromise requiring frequent respiratory therapy treatment support

-• Hemodynamically stable and require a ventilator
+• Hemodynamically stable with a tracheostomy and/or ventilator

-• Diabetes requiring an insulin drip
+• Diabetes requiring intravenous insulin

-The Rapid Assessment Team
+The Rapid Response Team (RRT)